frederic-perez/AmE-dictionary/data/dictionary.md

 __metheglin__ _n_ :two::hammer:
 __methinks__
 __meticulous__ _adj_ :two: Marked by extreme or excessive care in the consideration or treatment of details.
+__metonymy__ _n_ Metonymy is when the name of something is replaced with something related to it.
+Example: He loved music from the cradle (birth) to the grave (death).
 __metro<sup>1</sup>__ _n_ A subway system.
 __metro<sup>2</sup>__ _adj_ Metropolitan: _metro Los Angeles._ _Her products landed on the shelves of stores in metro Detroit._
 __metronome__